geometry-zsh/geometry/README.md

 - display state (clean/dirty) of the repo
 - display arrows indicating if you need to pull, push or if you are mid-rebase
 - set the terminal title to current command and directory
+- display the number of git conflicts and total conflicts (optional)
-- makes you the coolest hacker in the whole Starbucks
+- make you the coolest hacker in the whole Starbucks

 Much like [Pure](https://github.com/sindresorhus/pure), geometry adds a different marker if the last command result is different from `0`.
 It also sets the title to